vickywane/documentation/financial-contributors/organizations/organization-faq.md

 Most sponsorships arrangements don't require a separate contract to the standard terms, but we offer a [sponsorship agreement template](../hosts/sponsor-agreement.md#sponsorship-agreement-template) if needed.
 Sponsorship agreements are set in discussion with the sponsor, the fiscal host, and the Collective together.

-### Help me convince my company to became a Sponsor?
+### Help me convince my company to become an organization on Open Collective?

 You bet!
 See [Sustainer Resources](sustainer-resources.md).